 • Chair, Save the Children (NSW) and Director, Save the Children Australia

-Sandra has completed the AICD Company Directors Course, an MBA, a Bachelor of Electrical Engineering with Honours, and is prequalified as a NSW Government Boards Audit & Risk Committee Member.
+Sandra has completed the AICD Company Directors Course, an MBA, and a Bachelor of Electrical Engineering with Honours.
+She is prequalified as an NSW Government Boards Audit & Risk Committee Member.

-Elizabeth is a lawyer and works at the University of New South Wales, where – as the General Counsel and University Secretary – she is responsible for the legal and governance functions of the University.
-Prior to this, Elizabeth has had very diverse roles as a legal practitioner, becoming a partner of a large national law firm early in her career, and being appointed as a legal member of numerous State and Federal Tribunals.
-These included the Social Security Appeals Tribunal, where she acquired experience in relation to issues of disability and social disadvantage.
+Elizabeth is a lawyer and works at the University of New South Wales.
+In contrast, the General Counsel and University Secretary – she is responsible for the legal and governance functions of the University.
+Prior to this, Elizabeth had very diverse roles as a legal practitioner, becoming a partner of a large national law firm early in her career and being appointed as a legal member of numerous State and Federal Tribunals.
+These included the Social Security Appeals Tribunal, where she acquired experience concerning disability and social disadvantage.

 Prior to joining the University of New South Wales, Elizabeth was general counsel at Screen Australia, a Commonwealth authority established to invest in and support the Australian screen and digital media industry.
 In addition, Elizabeth has been a non-executive Director of companies in the financial services and energy sectors.

 While pursuing her career as a lawyer and non-executive Director, Elizabeth raised four children.
-Elizabeth is a first generation Australian, and her family background is European.
-Through her family’s history, Elizabeth has a deep understanding of the experience of migrants who re-start their lives in Australia.
+Elizabeth is a first-generation Australian, and her family background is European.
+Through her family’s history, Elizabeth deeply understands the experience of migrants who restart their lives in Australia.